 Truth 4: If you want to “make it” in this world, you have to be yourself.
 The answer is not for men and women to try to be alike—nor, for that matter, for men to be like other men and women like other women.
 All men and women must be themselves, realizing that they’ve been given unique abilities with which to pursue their goals, and that their primary responsibility is to take full advantage of these abilities.

 When we place more emphasis on the material than the spiritual, the masculine and feminine energies begin to diverge, and the male aggressive energy is inclined to dominate.
 When we value external power and control over hearth and family, when we value aggressive business tactics over wisdom, we are placing a higher premium on a man, or rather, on the parts of the man that find this form of expression natural and comfortable.
 We thus create an environment where masculine energy dominate and is valued most.
+Maybe offer the alternative – why can’t we value a strong family, children with manners and values, and security, relationship nurturing, human relations, (and some things that femine energy inculcates?)

 Myth 5: A “real man” does not express any feminine energy.